mocaplatform/moca-ios-sdk/README.md

 - The MOCA SDK lets you easily subscribe and use Apple Push Notification Service (APNS) in your app.
 Enable the automatic push service setup, and SDK will register push token in the cloud allowing you to communicate with your mobile app users.
+- Deliver push notifications only when specific conditons are met (real-time, context-aware segmentation)
 - Track push notifications and analyze their effectiveness in the cloud.